 Please notify your pharmacy at least 3 days prior to when you need your medication refilled.
 Weekends and holidays require extra time and mail ordered medications take even longer.
 Many medications can be ordered electronically through Allscripts.
 Children should be assessed for continued need of medication at least every 6 months.
 If you [your child] have not been seen in the last 6 months call for an appointment before your last refill.
 Within the 6 month time period your pharmacy can contact me if authorization for refills are required.
 Many medications should not be discontinued abruptly so please plan ahead.

 Schedule II medications e.g. Ritalin and Adderall, need a written prescription.
 No refills are authorized.
 Please call for a med managment appointment to refill these medications.
-These prescriptions may be limited by fill after dates.
+These prescriptions may be limited by "fill after" dates and usually expire after 90 days.

 Schedule III-V medications are limited to 5 refills or 6 months from the date of issue which ever comes first and the number authorized will based on my clinical judgment.
 Some medications will have time frame limitation e.g 30 day supply must last 30 day.